8 inspiring ideas from a stunning English country garden

 The best time to visit an English country garden is when it’s raining

-It’s the Parham Harvest Weekend on 24th/25th September and the house and gardens are open Wednesdays to Sundays (except Saturdays) throughout the summer.
+Check the calendar for other events at Parham over the year.
+The house and gardens are open Wednesdays to Sundays (except Saturdays) throughout the summer.
 You must go, especially if it’s raining….and do please share this using the buttons below so that people who love English country gardens can put Parham on their ‘to visit’ list.
 Thank you!